Getting Started -

 Smaller arrangements in which the mixer is located on-stage generally do not use a multicore, so for such arrangements this section can be taken to describe the connection of microphones and instruments direct to the mixer.

-Assuming that you have a mixer having balanced low impedance microphone inputs (which is the normal case) and have microphones to suit, the interconnections between the microphones and stagebox are made using balanced microphone cables.
+Assuming that you have a mixer having balanced low impedance microphone inputs (as is the usual case) and have microphones to suit, the interconnections between the microphones and stagebox are made using balanced microphone cables.
 These are cables specifically designed to handle microphone-level signals, and usually have a female XLR connector at the end which connects to the microphone and a male XLR at the other end (see the diagram below).
-These are screened cables, and must not be confused with speaker cables (which are also occasionally equipped with XLRs, but use unscreened cable).
+These are screened cables, and must not be confused with speaker cables (which are also occasionally equipped with XLRs, but use unscreened cable with much thicker conductors).
 These microphone cables may be extended in length simply by plugging two or more of them together.

 For unbalanced signal sources such as direct feeds from keyboards and guitars (that is, where a microphone is not used), a DI box should always be used.
 A jack-to-jack cable is usually used to connect the unbalanced signal from the instrument (or from its backline amplifier DI output) to the DI box, which converts the signal into a balanced one suitable for travelling the distance to the mixer.
 Microphone cables as described above are then used to make the balanced signal connections from the DI boxes to the stagebox.